dronefly-garden/dronefly/docs/guide_for_participants.rst

 - Get information from Wikipedia.

-Dumbo also uses custom commands:

 Dumbo Custom Commands
 ---------------------

+Dumbo also has custom commands:

 ``-abbrev``